marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 layout: post
 title:  "Gentoo full disk encryption with dm-crypt/LUKS"
 date:   2013-10-07 13:31:48
-categories: jekyll update
+categories: linux security
-summary: "This post sums up the installation procedure of a Gentoo Linux distribution with encrypted root and swap partitions using LUKS and dm\_crypt.
-Everything is done manually (kernel compilation, creation of the initrd): the aim is therefore to show what happens under the hood when you click on the encryption checkbox in the bottom of a common disk partitioning menu during Linux installation."
+summary: "This post covers the installation procedure of Gentoo Linux with encrypted root and swap partitions using LUKS and dm\_crypt.
+Each step is carried out manually (kernel compilation, creation of the initrd): the aim is to give an insight into what happens under the hood when encryption is enabled in the disk partitioning menu during the installation of a Linux distro."
 ---